 (ii) CaO (s) + H2O(l) → Ca(OH)2 (aq)

 This is a combination reaction.

 (iii) Zn(s) + H2SO4 → ZnSO4 (aq) + H2(g)

 This is a displacement reaction.

-Q.6.
-You must have tasted or smelt the fat containing food material left for a long time.
+Q 6.
+You must have tasted or smelt the fat-containing food material left for a long time.
 Such foods taste and smell bad.
 What is the reason for this?
-Name to the phenomenon responsible for it.
+Name the phenomenon responsible for it.
 List two measures for its prevention.
 [CBSE 2016]

-Ans.
-Food material left for a long time is oxidised by atmospheric oxygen.
+Food material left for a long time is oxidized by atmospheric oxygen.
 This changes the smell and taste of food.